-This also forms a good caution for judges; choose your mentors well, lest you be led down the track of fads and misconceptions.
+A good caution for judges; choose your mentors well, lest you be led down the track of fads and misconceptions.
 Not all successful breeders are breeding in-line with their standard.
 More than enough consternation oozes ringside when the discussion turns to which dogs are little more than well-campaigned pets.

-So please give that darned judge the benefit of the doubt.
-The ones I know and show to regularly have spent years in study, and they really do know which end of the lead has the loop and which has the clip.
+So please give "that darned judge" the benefit of the doubt.
+The ones I show to regularly have spent years in study, and they really do know which end of the lead has the loop and which has the clip.
 And most of all, remember...You only paid for an opinion!

 ii NetPlacesNetwork ~ ii Health Disclaimer